 - The module operates on 3.3 V logic level, so make sure to level shift the connection to the module’s RX pin when using a 5 V microcontoller.

-- Although it’s for a Flyron FN-M16P module, this manual/datasheet has more and better information than DFRobot’s own documentation.
+- Although it’s for a Flyron FN-M16P module, this excellent manual/datasheet has more and better written information than DFRobot’s own summary.
 Apparently both modules use the same commands and probably have the same chip.

-- I tested quite some libraries from github, most of which have issues and seem unnecessarily complicated to me.
+- I tested quite some libraries from github, most of which have issues [update: starting sketches with delay(1000); solved most of them] and seem unnecessarily complicated to me.
 An exception is this simple and transparent library that is basically just a wrapper for sending serial commands.
 It can easily be extended with additional methods, even by unexperienced C++ programmers.
-You just have to lookup the command- and parameter bytes for the desired function in the datasheet and create a new function to send them (see example at the bottom of this page).
+You just have to lookup the command- and parameter bytes for the desired function in the datasheet and create a new function to send them (see example at the bottom of this page). [update: the author of the library has meanwhile added more commands]

 [ Wiring for Arduino Uno, with SoftSerial on pins 10 and 11; don’t forget the 1K resistor! ]